Climate Change Commission: Final advice

 On 9 June 2021, the Climate Commission issued its final advice to the government for the emissions budgets and first emission reduction plan following consultation with the public.
 The report recommended the reduction of animal numbers at farms, no new household gas connections by 2025, and shifting to electric vehicles within the next decade in order to reduce greenhouse emissions.
 Prime Minister Ardern and Climate Change Minister James Shaw endorsed the Climate Commission's report.
 On 14 June, the Government announced that it would introduce subsidies to make electric cars cheaper while raising the price of new petrol and new diesel vehicles.
 Beginning in July 2021, subsidies for new electric and hybrid vehicles will be up to NZ$8,625 (£4,360) and NZ$3,450 (£1,744) for used cars.

 In response to the policy announcement, EV City owner David Boot said that it would boost demand for electric cars while expressing concern about the need for educating electric car users.
 Motor Trade Association chief executive Craig Pomare claimed that the rebate would not be enough to encourage motor users to make the switch to electric cars, while Federated Farmers national president Andrew Hoggard expressed concerns about the lack of electric vehicle alternatives for farmers and tradespersons, advocating a waiver for farmers.
 On 16 July 2021, the farmers advocacy group Groundswell NZ organised a nationwide Howl of a Protest campaign across 57 towns and cities to protest the government's new regulations.

 Carbon credits

 On 12 March 2024, the Climate Change Commission recommended that the New Zealand Government reduce the number of carbon credits for polluters to buy following four failed auctions in 2023.

+2025-2026 emissions target reductions

+In early December 2025, RNZ and Newsroom reported that the Sixth National Government had rejected all of the Commission's recommendations to strengthen New Zealand's 2050 targets for methane and carbon emissions.
+The Government had earlier announced that it would reduce the 2050 methane reduction target from 24–27% to 14–24%.
+In addition, the Government rejected the Commission's advice to raise the target for carbon dioxide and other long-lived gases from a 2050 net zero target to a 2050 net-negative target, including international shipping and aviation emissions in New Zealand's emissions reduction targets, and the Commission's advice to keep lowering emissions after 2050.

+In mid July 2026, the Climate Change Commission expressed concern that New Zealand could miss its 2050 climate reduction targets unless the Government made more efforts to reduce the country's agricultural and methane emissions over the next two years.
+The Commission also recommended switching to low-emissions technologies to reduce household energy bills.
+It also noted that New Zealand's climate pollution had reduced over time but expressed concern that the Government had reduced the country's agricultural emission targets.